flemay/3musketeers/GUIDELINES.md

 # Guidelines

-> The code snippets in this document are taken from the [Lambda Go Serverless](https://github.com/flemay/3musketeers/tree/master/examples/lambda-go-serverless) example.
+> Most of the code snippets in this document are taken from the [Lambda Go Serverless](https://github.com/flemay/3musketeers/tree/master/examples/lambda-go-serverless) example.

+## Managing environment variables

+Development following [the twelve-factor app](https://12factor.net) use the [environment variables to configure](https://12factor.net/config) their application.
+Many time, there are many and having an environment variables file `.env` becomes handy.
+Docker and Compose do use [environment variables file](https://docs.docker.com/compose/env-file/) to pass the variables to the containers.

+Read [envfile/README.md](https://github.com/flemay/3musketeers/blob/master/envfile/README.md) for more information about ways to manage environments variables with files.

+### AWS environment variables vs ~/.aws

+In the examples, `envvars.yml` contains the following optional environment variables: `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`, and `AWS_PROFILE`.
+Also, the `docker-compose.yml` mounts the volume `~/.aws`.

+If you are using `~/.aws`, no need to set values and they won't be included in the Docker container.
+If there is a value for any of the environment variables, it will have precedence over ~/.aws when using aws cli.

 ## Makefile